 4. Wander Along South Congress (SoCo)

-On Saturdays, a pop up market sells artwork and jewellery.
+On Saturdays, a pop-up market sells artwork and jewellery.
 Look out for the topless cowboy on a horse.
-Yes.
+Yes, that happens.

-5. Shop for Sweets at Big Top Candy Shop
+5. Shop for Treats at Big Top Candy Shop

-6. Get Snap Happy – Graffiti in Austin
+6. Get Snap Happy – Street Art in Austin

 There is a lot of street art in Austin.
 Mooching along the hipster street of South Congress is a good place to start.
 Follow the strong smell of spray paint to the Graffiti Park of Castle Hill for an abandoned area aka an artist’s (and photographer’s) dream.

-There was an alternative message ‘I hate you so much.’
+There is an alternative message, the ‘I hate you so much.’
 Not a direct response from the shop owning girlfriend thankfully!
 The message was ruined but you can see a third version (the second was put on wood but warped) on the wall in Bungalow (bar) on Rainey Street.

 If you are looking for things to do in Austin at night head to Rainey Street.
 We ate curry at G’raj Mahal Cafe which is a typical (for the area) wooden house style restaurant decked out in not so typical bike wheels and umbrellas.
-A starter samosa; two curries and two naan came to $44.59
+A starter samosa, two curries and two naans came to $44.59.

 8. BBQ, Austin Texas Style!